larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 Next, give your battle a little bit of descriptive flavor text!
 Click the BLURB BUTTON!

-This works exactly like the title field – just paste the text you want in there, click accept and BAM! you've got a little blurb full of descriptive flavor text!
-Mine says "…This time it's personal."
+This works exactly like the title field â€“ just paste the text you want in there, click accept and BAM! you've got a little blurb full of descriptive flavor text!
+Mine says "â€¦This time it's personal."

 ![battle editor blurb](/images/battle_editor_blurb.png)